Image 1 of 1

 Spacing: 3-6’

-Pollination: At least one male plant is required for pollination of every 6-8 female plants.
+Pollination: At least 1 male plant is required for pollination of every 6-8 female plants.
 Seaberries are wind pollinated, so males should be planted close to female plants, ideally so the prevailing wind carries pollen in their direction.

 We are unable to ship this product outside the contiguous US or to California.